cmcgarr/Thesis-Work/README.md

 # Thesis-Work
-Repo for code produced as part of my thesis in representing sentiment analysis data for consumption by the gardai [DO NOT UPLOAD ROCKSTEADY]
+Repo for code produced as part of my thesis in representing sentiment analysis data for consumption by the gardai